Docker overviewEstimated reading time: 10 minutes

 Fast, consistent delivery of your applications

 Docker streamlines the development lifecycle by allowing developers to work in standardized environments using local containers which provide your applications and services.
-Containers are great for continuous integration and continuous development (CI/CD) workflows.
+Containers are great for continuous integration and continuous delivery (CI/CD) workflows.

 Consider the following example scenario: